 All assignments must be completed on time in order to receive full credit.
 Late assignments will be penalized by a 10% reduction for each 24-hour period it is late.
 After five calendar days, the assignment will not be accepted and you will likely fail this class.

-Exams comprise half of your course grade and are written to reward regular attendance and diligent studying.
+Exams make up forty percent of your course grade and are written to reward regular attendance and diligent studying.
 Exams will be administered in class and must be taken at the specified date and time.

 Please respect the classroom environment.
 You should pay attention to the lecture, take notes, and avoid distractions, such as web surfing and using your mobile phone.
 Studies have consistently shown that students using laptops and mobile phones perform about 11% worse than students who are not distracted by these devices.
 On a personal note, it’s very difficult to stay motivated as a teacher if I see students seemingly disinterested in their own education.
 If I find you engaging in disruptive behavior, such as watching online videos, passing notes, instant messaging, chatting, or texting, I will remove you from the classroom and have you withdraw from the class.